SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-17.md

 ---
 id: EXPECT-L0-17
-header: "Introduce in the project"
+header: "Introduce AI in the project"
 text: |
   Introduce in the project: AI - GENAI, ML, DL, NEURAL NETWORKS, ETC".